About the Class

 Meet the instructor

-Myron has taught at Shoreline Community College and Everett Community College in conjunction with full time police work.
-He is passionate about education.
-He joins Sno-Isle TECH with more than 33 years of law enforcement experience.
+Myron Travis has taught at Shoreline Community College and Everett Community College in conjunction with full time police work.
+He is passionate about education and considers it a privilege to teach and mentor young students.
+He joins Sno-Isle TECH with more than 36 years of law enforcement experience.
 He is a veteran of the United States Marine Corps and after being honorably discharged he began his law enforcement career with the Detroit Police Department in 1985.

-Myron Travis worked various assignments was promoted to the rank of sergeant in 1999.
-He supervised street investigations and developed response initiatives to crime analysis data and crime trends.
-He retired in 2014.
-His awards include Officer of the year, a Life Saving Medal, two (2) Departmental Citations, and three (3) Departmental Commendations.
-He joins us from the Mukilteo Police Department.
+Myron Travis worked various assignments and was promoted to the rank of sergeant in 1999.
+He supervised street investigations and developed police response initiatives to crime analysis data and crime trends.
+His awards include Officer of the Year, a Life Saving Medal, two (2) Departmental Citations, and three (3) Departmental Commendations.
+After retiring from the Detroit Police Department, he joined the Mukilteo Police Department and served as the department’s Crime Prevention Officer and Public Information Officer.
+He joins us after retiring from the Mukilteo Police Department in 2021.